Price: $5.99 (eBook)

 * * * *

-It was a new BMW, and Bernstein gunned it down the freeway passing cars as if they crawled.
+Traffic was light, and Samuel gunned his BMW, passing cars as if they crawled.
 Though red lights in the mirror likely meant the end, it was a risk he had to take.
 “Where are the twins?
 Are they packed?”
-Sweat beaded his brow but not from the afternoon sun.

 “At home, and they’re very upset.
 They still don’t know why you’re doing this.
 You haven’t told us anything.”

 “Samuel, you’re scaring me.
 What happened?
 Why can’t you tell me?”

 After pulling off the freeway and speeding through his neighborhood, Samuel screeched his car to a stop in the driveway of his tract home.
-“Inside, hurry,” the doctor urged, but upon the porch, slick keys divorced his fumbling fingers and rattled to the doorstep.
-“Merciful God,” he muttered, “not now.”
+“Inside, hurry,” he urged, but upon the porch, his keys slipped from his grasp and rattled to the doorstep.
+“Merciful God,” he groaned, “not now.”

 Just as he spoke, the door unlatched from within.
 Samuel hoped to see his daughters, but when the door opened, his hope turned to dread.
 “You!”

 “Never mind them.
 Hand over the disc.
 I’m not playin’ around.”